Saturday, March 28, 2014

 Frank J. Carillo, BS, ECG, Inc, Englewood, NJ

 This session teaches three key messages specifically designed to counter the stigma and stereotypes deeply embedded in the perception of opioid addiction and medication assisted treatment.
-These messages resulted from a year-long pilot project, “Communicating Messages that Achieve Results.”
+These messages resulted from a yearlong pilot project, “Communicating Messages that Achieve Results.”
 Participants will hear these messages and learn how to communicate them in order to create a positive impact within their communities.
-This session will include Q & A techniques designed to deal with emotional audiences while reinforcing the presentation objectives.
+This session will include Q & A techniques designed to effectively manage emotional audiences while reinforcing the presentation objectives.